jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

-Using the ``gmail_watcher.py`` program requires a thorough knowledge of the `Gmail Python API <https://developers.google.com/gmail/api/quickstart/python>`_ and all of the set up and credentials creation process for getting it working.
+Using the ``gmail_watcher.py`` program requires a thorough knowledge of the `Gmail Python API <https://developers.google.com/gmail/api/quickstart/python>`_ You will need be familiar with all of the Gmail Python API set up and credentials creation process for getting it working.
 If you are not already familiar with using the Gmail Python API for accessing Gmail, then you should NOT be using the **librarian** prototype as your first experiment with using it.
 If you are familiar with the Gmail API and have used it successfully in other Python applications, then these steps should be familiar to you:

 1. Set up a Gmail account for use by the **librarian** program.
 DO NOT use the **librarian** Gmail / Google Voice API for an account that is being used for anything other than test purposes.
 Using the Gmail API incorrectly can delete all the emails in an account or even cancel the account.
 Setting up a Gmail account is easy and free.
-Set one up for use only by this application.
+Set a new one up for use ONLY by this application.
 2. Set up a Google Voice number.
 Use the Gmail account you just created for setting up this Google Voice number.
 As of 2021, Google Voice numbers are free, but that could change at any time.